Criteria for portfolio composition

 I know two ways to test with high quality.

 1) The first way is to use the TDS2 software with the Dukascopy tick data and real variable spreads (Unfortunately, TDS2 is not for free).

-2) The second is to use the Alpari MT4 terminal (free).
+2) The second one is to use the Alpari MT4 terminal (it’s for free).
 Alpari provides some of the best historical data.
 They close daily charts at 5 pm New York time.
 Just open a demo account through MT4 and download their data via ‘History Center‘.